-Now that we have cleansed and exfoliated the skin, it is time to help replenish the moisture barrier.
-The dilemma is which moisturizer to use.
-A walk down the personal care isle in most stores may leave you baffled; however, be choosy when you pick your moisturizer.
-Read labels and really know what you are looking for.
-When reading labels, look for natural ingredients such as plant-based oils, extracts, and essential oils.
-A few ingredients to avoid are parabens, urea, mineral oil, petroleum, propylene glycol, harsh detergents, SD alcohol, DPG, TEA, MEA and DEA.
-Most likely, if you can not pronounce the ingredient you probably do not want to use it on the largest organ of your body, your skin.
+After cleansing and exfoliating, it’s time to replenish the skin’s moisture barrier with an intensive moisturizing product.
+Read labels and look for natural ingredients such as plant-based oils, extracts, and essential oils.
+Avoid products with parabens, urea, mineral oil, petroleum, propylene glycol, harsh detergents, SD alcohol, DPG, TEA, MEA, and DEA.
+Most likely, if you cannot pronounce the ingredient, you are better off NOT using it on the largest organ of your body, your skin.

 To get the most out of your moisturizer, apply it immediately after towel-drying your skin after a bath or shower.
 Most moisturizers will work best when your skin is already hydrated.

 5. Slather on Safe Sunscreen